-While spell-based combo isn’t on top of the format right now, graveyard decks like Oops All Spells and Reanimator still hold strong, and deserve to be respected with a healthy amount of sideboard hate.
-Even though Reanimator doesn’t technically win the game on turn one like Oops All Spells does, it can quickly and consistently put the game out of reach for the opponent with a fast Griselbrand or Archon of Cruelty.
+While spell-based combo isn’t on top of the format right now, Reanimator still holds strong, and deserves to be respected with a healthy amount of sideboard hate.
+I consider Reanimator to be the fastest deck in the format.
+Even though it doesn’t technically win the game on turn one, this is the archetype that can most quickly and consistently put the game out of reach for the opponent with a fast Griselbrand or Archon of Cruelty.

-If you lump all of the controlling Jeskai-colored decks together (meaning the ones without one-drop creatures), it’s clear that this is a top strategy which is a favorite among Legacy’s elite players.
+If you lump all of the controlling Jeskai-colored decks together, it’s clear that this is a top strategy which is a favorite among Legacy’s elite players.
 Jeskai Mentor is a bread-and-butter way to use many of Legacy’s best cards, while Standstill, Stoneforge, Miracles and planeswalker-based control decks are other valid approaches.
 One particularly exciting version of Jeskai seeks to pair Day’s Undoing with some combination of Hullbreacher and Narset, Parter of Veils.
 If you can do so, you’ll get a fresh windfall of seven cards while the opponent gets utterly cleaned out.

 Regardless of how you build it, you wind up with a rock solid midrange or controlling deck that has answers to just about everything.

 Elves is my personal favorite deck in Legacy, and I’m thrilled to see it having this much success.
 It’s a consistent creature-based combo deck with tons of built-in card advantage and staying power.
-It tends to have an excellent matchup against slower decks and creature strategies, while struggling a little against faster combo decks like Storm, Reanimator, Doomsday, Oops All Spells and the turbo Marit Lage decks.
+It tends to have an excellent matchup against slower decks and creature strategies, while struggling a little against faster combo decks like Storm, Reanimator, Doomsday and the turbo Marit Lage decks.

 1. Izzet Delver

-I’m still giving the top position to good, old fashioned Izzet Delver, although it’s much, much closer than it’s been in the past.
-Delver is prevalent, puts up good finishes and has few true weaknesses.
-The card quality and the well-roundedness of Delver really can’t be matched.
+Delver is still the top deck.
+It’s prevalent, puts up good finishes and has few true weaknesses.
+That said, the metagame seems healthy to me, with tons of decks having effective plans against Delver.
+Still, the card quality and the well-roundedness of Delver really can’t be matched.